JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 └   test = 0.20991518f0
 ```

-or 10x performace improvement, and on 36 × Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz we saw for Jax:
+or 10x performance improvement, and on 36 × Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz we saw for Jax:

 ```
 Initial Train Loss: 6.4232